Application Guidelines for Global Leading Program for Social Design and Management (GSDM)

 3. Enrollment Period

-In Fall 2018, one year from the enrollment, Qualifying Examinations
+In Spring 2020, one year from the enrollment, Qualifying Examinations (QE)

 Note that recipients of the grant are not allowed to receive other financial aids, such as JASSO scholarship, or part-time job earnings.
 (Contact the GSDM Office for details).